OHI-Science/OHI-website/content/goals/biodiversity/habitats.md

 description: "This sub-goal includes all habitats in the study area, and assess their health condition and coverage area."
 ---

-### PRESERVING COASTAL HABITATS
+### PRESERVING MARINE HABITATS

-This goal measures the status of coastal habitats that are particularly important in supporting large numbers of marine species.
+This goal measures the status of marine habitats that are particularly important in supporting large numbers of marine species.

 ### CURRENT SCORE